Spiritual Meaning of the Color Orange in a Dream: Unveiling Insights

 Three patterns show up most often:

 Life transitions.
 Job changes, moves, relationship shifts.
-Orange is an autumn color — the mind reaches for it when one chapter is ending and another hasn't started yet.
+Orange is an autumn color.
+The mind reaches for it when one chapter is ending and another hasn't started yet.

 Creative blocks.
 People who work in creative fields report orange dreams when they're stuck.
 The color is the subconscious flagging what's being suppressed.